Follow this guide to understand how to set up and use payment and deduction Pay Items.

 Two values: rate and unit #

-Pay Definitions based on the Per unit Pay Template allow you to multiply two values, like Hours and Rate.
+Pay Definitions based on the Per Unit Pay Template allow you to multiply two values, like Hours and Rate.

 Hourly rate #